 Let’s break it down.
 At their heart, AI tools for IT support are systems that use artificial intelligence to automate and streamline how you manage IT requests.

 Think of it as the next step in the help desk's evolution.
 We've moved way beyond the old, rule-based chatbots that could only recognize a few keywords before giving up and creating a ticket.
-Today's tools are built with generative AI that can understand context, ask follow-up questions, and actually perform tasks to solve a problem.
+Today's tools, especially mature platforms like Freshdesk, are built with generative AI that can understand context, ask follow-up questions, and actually perform tasks to solve a problem.

 The goal isn't just to answer a question anymore; it's to provide a full resolution.
 These tools can hook into your other software, pull knowledge from different places, and manage entire workflows.
 The result?
 Your human agents get to spend less time on password resets and more time on high-impact, strategic work.